EF 24 2.8 IS USM

 The inclusion of image stabilization (IS) kicked it over the top for me: three stops of slower hand holdable shutter speeds than I can normally muster.
 Canon's claim of four stops was a no-go for me.
 I suspect a more steady handed photographer might squeeze out that fourth stop.
 Nevertheless, with F2.8 and IS engaged and I can hand hold my camera and nail amazingly sharp images of evening street scenes, dim bars and stages.

 A hood helps protect the front element from dust, fingerprints, doggie noses, rain and flare.
 The hood isn't included and Canon charges an unreasonable $50 for the EW-65B hood.
 So I bought the JJC HEW65B Lens Hood instead, a knockoff with 90% of OEM quality at 25% of OEM cost.
-Fits and works great albeit no rayon flocking.
+Looks good, fits well and works great albeit no rayon flocking.

-The EF 24 2.8 IS USM is a significant improvement over the original EF 24 2.8: increased corner sharpness, silent and fast USM focus and image stabilization.
-Center sharpness and contrast are about the same at F4 and higher.
-I compared it to my EF-s 24 2.8 STM and optical quality is similar on APS-C format.
+The EF 24 2.8 IS USM is a significant improvement over the original EF 24 2.8: increased corner sharpness, silent and blazing fast USM focus and image stabilization.
+Center sharpness and contrast of both lenses are about the same at F4 and higher, although the newer design has a lot less purple fringing.
+I also compared it to my EF-s 24 2.8 STM and optical quality is very similar on APS-C format.
 Of course, the EF-s 24 2.8 STM doesn't mount on full frame or have IS.
 Finally, compared to the 24mm end of my 24-105 4L IS USM, F4 sharpness is similar but the prime has significantly less light falloff and barrel distortion.

 For me the reason to own this lens is the unique combination of tiny size, image stabilization and excellent image quality.
 I own several lenses with the last two attributes but they ain't so tiny!
-I find the moderately wide perspective--84 degrees on my 6D--ideal for landscapes, architecture and showing a subject in its environment.
-On an APS-C camera, e.g., Rebel, 7D, 60D or 70D, this optic is between a semi-wide and normal perspective and makes a nice walk around lens.
+I find the moderately wide perspective—-84 degrees on full frame—-ideal for landscapes, architecture and showing a subject in its environment.
+On an APS-C camera, e.g., Rebel, 60D, 70D or 80D, this optic is between a semi-wide and normal perspective and makes a great walk around lens.
+It stays mounted on my SL1 for months at a time.
 All in all an impressive optic and one I'll keep in my bag for a long time.

 Finally, please help support this website by purchasing this lens at Amazon.